-The Suburban heater is thermostatically controlled.
+The Suburban furnace is thermostatically controlled.
 When the thermostat calls for heat, the blower starts and only after it has reached nearly full speed will the burner light.
-After the temperature set on the thermostat is reached the blower will continue to run for a short time removing most of the remaining heat from the heater, as well as forcing the combustion gases from the heat exchanger.
-To turn the heater off, turn the thermostat to its "OFF" setting and turn the manual gas valve to its "OFF" position (perpendicular to the gas line).
+After the temperature set on the thermostat is reached the blower will continue to run for a short time removing most of the remaining heat from the furnace as well as forcing the combustion gases from the heat exchanger.
+To turn the furnace off for an extended period of time turn the thermostat (A) to its "OFF" setting and turn the manual gas valve (B) to its "OFF" position (perpendicular to the gas line).
 Operating instructions are printed inside the furnace door.

-Trouble-free operation of the Suburban heater will depend on your adherence to recommended operating procedures and precautions.
+Trouble-free operation of the Suburban furnace will depend on your adherence to recommended operating procedures and precautions.
 Corrections of possible malfunctions presented here will be helpful in an emergency situation, but servicing should be done by a dealer.
 One note of caution regarding flue gases: they are vented from the furnace to the outside of the trailer through a vent in the outside wall.
-Do not in any way obstruct this vent by placing clothing or other flammable material on the vent assem-
+Do not in any way obstruct this vent by placing clothing or other flammable material on the vent assembly.
+Check it often to make certain it does not become clogged.